How to Use a Massage Ball

 NECK, TRAPS & UPPER BACK

-Using a spiky or smooth ball in this area is great for anyone with neck and shoulder tightness which is commonly exacerbated by stress or lack of sleep.
-It’s especially ideal for office workers or also anyone who suffers from cervicogenic headaches.
+Using a spiky or smooth ball in this area is great for anyone with neck and shoulder muscle tension which is commonly exacerbated by stress or lack of sleep.

 How to: Lying on your back, hold the ball on the tender point and take deep breaths into your upper chest.
 When moving down the neck to the upper back, you can also add a stretch by turning the neck to whichever side feels more of stretch as this will target different muscles.
-If this feels too deep you can do the same, but up against a wall or rolling along the muscle.

 FEET